 The NVARCHAR data type is a variable-length data type that can contain any Unicode character.
 Each Unicode character occupies two bytes of storage in UTF16 Little-Endian (LE) encoding.
 The (size) parameter determines the number of 2 byte characters in the column.
-The (size) parameter must be entered when creating an NVARCHAR column, and may range from a minimum of 1 to a maximum of 1996.
+The (size) parameter must be entered when creating an NVARCHAR column, and may range from 1 to 4028 by default.